top of page

 • Social- holding a conversation, conflict resolution, taking turns, etc.

-• Emotional- personal hygiene, regulating strong emotions, controlling impulsive behaviors, etc.
+• Emotional- personal hygiene, regulating strong emotions, controlling impulsive behaviors, toilet training, etc.

 Preschool

-In the "pre-k" year, your child will focus on the following skills:
+In the "Preschool" year, your child will focus on the following skills:

 • Fine motor- cutting, lacing, painting, etc.

-• Language- writing letters, building words with the movable alphabet, letter sound recognition, etc.
+• Language- tracing sandpaper letters, letter recognition, rhyming, writing letters, building words with the movable alphabet, letter sound recognition, etc.

 • Math- simple addition, coin sorting, counting to 20, writing numbers, etc.